dncrht/imgur/README.md

 | Image | image.image | https://api.imgur.com/endpoints/image#image |
 | Image | image.image_upload | https://api.imgur.com/endpoints/image#image-upload |
 | Image | image.image_delete | https://api.imgur.com/endpoints/image#image-delete |

+## Accessing more than one account at once

+Imgur's ACCESS_TOKEN expires after 1 month.
+When you make an API request, if the ACCESS_TOKEN is invalid, the library will attempt to get a new one via the REFRESH_TOKEN.
+This new ACCESS_TOKEN will live with the instance of the library, if you instantiated the Imgurapi::Session with `.new`.
+So if you instantiate a new session, the token will be requested again.

+Given requesting a new ACCESS_TOKEN on every API call is slow, the recommended way of using Imgurapi::Session is via `.instance`, not `.new` so it requests a fresh ACCESS_TOKEN only once, which will be stored at class level, reducing optimally the number of token requests.

+This approach is not feasible if you want to handle several Imgur accounts at once.

+In short:
+ - instantiate Imgurapi::Session via `.instance` if you manage 1 account
+ - instantiate Imgurapi::Session via `.new` if you manage 2 or more accounts